jacksstuf-f/disruptor_os_embed/README.md

  Watch a showcase here: https://www.youtube.com/watch?v=5Pz5zxswcTw

  👨🏻‍💻 DISRUPTOR_OS_9000, formally Joey Punisher 9000, is a website for teachers for disruptive students, rewarding students, splitting groups, setting timers, and a lot more teacher tools.
-Class specific punishments and quizzes currently include Religion, Irish, CSPE, and English.
+Class specific punish ments and quizzes currently include Religion, Irish, CSPE, and English.

  Tip: in the top right select the JOEY theme for original colors and a joseph bonner shimeji that backflips